 The quintessential Northern Italian lake, Lake Como is a stunner.
 It’s also the most glamorous of the lakes, thanks to the luxury hotels, palatial villas and… George Clooney.

 The elegant city of Como makes a terrific base for exploring and car ferries criss-cross the lake making it easy to get around.
+You can also park the car and do a private speed boat tour in a fancy polished wooden boat.

 Driving here, however, will have you wondering from time to time whether you’re actually on a one-way or two-way road.
 More than once we feared for our external rear view mirrors – especially when a Ferrari was coming in the opposite direction.

-From the city of Como, drive north along the western shore, stopping to wander the cobblestone lanes of the laidback villages of Varenna and Menaggio, and to gape at the grand hotels and gardens of Villa Carlotta at Tremezzo.
+From the city of Como, drive north along the western shore, stopping to wander the cobblestone lanes of the laidback villages of Varenna and Menaggio, and to gape at the grand hotels and the gardens of Villa Carlotta at Tremezzo.

 If you want to get wet continue onto Dervio for sailing or Domaso for windsurfing, both at the northern end of the lake.
 If you’re happy staying dry, from Tremezzo take the car-ferry to Bellagio, one of the most beautiful villages on the lake.

-There are waterfront hotels at Bellagio or you can catch another ferry across to Varenna on the eastern shore.
+There are handsome waterfront hotels at Bellagio or you can catch another ferry across to Varenna on the eastern shore.
 Varenna’s tiny alleys are worth an amble, as are Villa Monastero’s gorgeous gardens which offer panoramic lake views.

 On the drive back down to Como, stop at Lecco for a walk along the attractive waterfront where the local fishermen like to throw in a line.